-Dean Wolcowitz heads the Office of Undergraduate Studies and provides leadership, management, and oversight for the academic aspects of undergraduate student affairs at Case Western Reserve.
-In this role, he is one of the Provost's designees to the Faculty Senate Committee on Undergraduate Education, co-chairing the subcommittees on curriculum and academic standing, and participates on the curriculum committees of the constituent faculties of the Undergraduate Program Faculty.
+Dean Wolcowitz heads the Office of Undergraduate Studies and provides leadership, management, and oversight of academic affairs for all undergraduates at Case Western Reserve.
+In this role, he is a Provost's designee to the Faculty Senate Committee on Undergraduate Education, co-chairing the subcommittees on curriculum and academic standing, and participates on the curriculum committees of the constituent faculties of the Undergraduate Program Faculty.
 He also is a member of the President's Council, the Academic Affairs Council, and the Deans' Advisory Group on Recruitment.
-Since coming to Case Western Reserve University, Dean Wolcowitz has reorganized the way the Office of Undergraduate Studies works with students and has provided leadership to efforts to update policies and procedures with an emphasis on simplicity, clarity, and consistency among the schools, while providing better guidance to students in their academic work.
+Since coming to Case Western Reserve, Dean Wolcowitz has reorganized the way the Office of Undergraduate Studies works with students and has provided leadership to efforts to update policies and procedures with an emphasis on simplicity, clarity, and consistency among the schools, while providing better guidance to students in their academic work.
 In the Department of Economics, Dean Wolcowitz teaches intermediate microeconomics and has taught principles of microeconomics.
-Dean Wolcowitz hosts monthly Dean's Study Breaks for all undergraduates and serves as advisor to the CWRU chapter of the Delta Chi fraternity.
+Dean Wolcowitz hosts Dean's Study Breaks for all undergraduates each semester and serves as advisor to the CWRU chapter of the Delta Chi fraternity.

 Before coming to Case Western Reserve, Dean Wolcowitz held faculty and administrative positions at Harvard University for 28 years.
 As an economist, he served as one of the course heads from 1978 to 1983 for the full-year introductory economics course, which enrolled about 1,000 students per year, and later taught undergraduate courses on public finance, microeconomic theory, the future of social security (freshman seminar), and the economist's view of the world (freshman seminar).
-As Allston Burr Senior Tutor (resident dean) in Dunster House from 1983 to 1990, he was responsible for supporting and fostering the academic progress and personal welfare of the approximately 325 sophomores, juniors, and seniors who lived in the House, advising and counseling students on a wide range of academic, personal, disciplinary, and administrative issues.
+As Allston Burr Senior Tutor (resident dean) in Dunster House from 1983 to 1990, he was responsible for supporting and fostering the academic progress and personal welfare of the approximately 325 sophomores, juniors, and seniors who lived in the House.
 Between 1988 and 2005, Dean Wolcowitz served as Assistant and Associate Dean for Undergraduate Education, and as Associate Dean of Harvard College and Chief Planning Officer.
 In these roles, he worked to strengthen the educational experience of undergraduates, expanding and consolidating oversight of the curriculum and building an office with responsibility for curricular planning, pedagogical improvement and course development, academic advising, and resource planning.

 Dean Wolcowitz earned his A.B. from Princeton University in 1974, his A.M. from Harvard University in 1976, and his Ph.D. from Harvard University in 1982, all in Economics.